 Lausanne à Table’s 2018 Launch Party

 As always, Lausanne à Table knows how to throw a party—with excellent food and good conversation.
 Highlighting local ingredients, restaurants and producers, the launch of its 2018 program took place this year on the shore of Lac Léman.
-The menu included delicious pôchouse (fish stew) prepared by Brasserie de Montbenon with fish from Pêcherie d’Ouchy, sheep’s milk ice cream from La Brebisanne and wine from the Vins de Lausanne.
-This lakeside soirée gave a taste of the events planned for 2018.
+The menu included delicious pôchouse (fish stew) prepared by Brasserie de Montbenon with fish from Pêcherie d’Ouchy.
+I especially enjoyed thesheep’s milk ice cream from La Brebisanne.
+The wine came from the Vins de Lausanne.
+The goal of this lakeside soirée was to give a taste of the events planned for 2018.

 At the launch party, Lausanne à Table’s committee members presented the new schedule of events for 2018.
 For this year’s edition, you will find returning old favorites, like the August 1st picnic and the Miam Festival (which replaced the Food Truck Festival in 2017).
 Anne-Sophie Pic will also be hosting her market at the Beau-Rivage Palace again, featuring some of her favorite local producers.